Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 2. In a later stage this would be improved by locking the keys on entry into multi-part API calls and released before exiting.

 The second variant can't be implemented as a backward compatible improvement on the first as multipart operations that were successfully completed in the first case, would fail in the second.
 If we want to implement these incrementally, multipart operations in a multithreaded environment must be left unsupported in the first variant.
 This makes the first variant impractical (multipart operations returning an error in builds with multithreading enabled is not a behaviour that would be very useful to release).

+We can't reuse the `lock_count` field to mark key slots deleted, as we still need to keep track the lock count while the slot is marked for deletion.
+This means that we will need to add a new field to key slots.
+This new field can be reused to indicate whether the slot is occupied (see #determining-whether-a-key-slot-is-occupied).
+(There would be three states: deleted, occupied, empty.)

 #### Condition variables